ansys/pyansys/doc/source/_static/thumbnails/README.md

 ## Resizing

 All thumbnails should be 640x480 pixels.
-This is the size that the documentation expects and will be resized to this size if it is not already.
+This is the size that the documentation expects and is resized to this size if it is not already.
 Resize takes place through the execution of the ``resize.py`` script in this same folder.

 It is necessary to have the ``Pillow`` library installed to run the script.
 If